-I am currently seeking a quantitative internship opportunity.
-I am interested in big data analysis, statistical modeling, quantitative trading strategy & research and other quantitative related fields.
+I am currently seeking a quantitative engineering and science opportunity.
+I am interested in big data analysis, statistical modeling, quantitative trading strategy & research and other related fields.

 Please feel free to contact me if you have an opening in related fields.

 Recognizing the sports tactics and formations from videos have great business and academic potential on professional sports coaching, training and broadcasting field.
 In this project, low level computer vision techniques and high lower grammatic data models are cascaded to recognize the common sports tactics.

 In small cap equity market, big player who possess large portion of the bets tends to have strong control of the spot price.
 Besides the profit taken from regular bid and ask, they will also write large number of near term options to collect additional premiums.
 Except the market maker, due to the margin requirements, only those player who take stock as collateral can write large number options.

 In such case, when expiration data come, the most straightforward profitable method is manipulate (or control) the spot price to maximize the total volumes of the out-of-money options transfered from the in-the-money one.
 In another word, for the big player there exist a most profitable sweet price.
 As a zero sum game, for us - ordinary option buyers, this spot price can be also called max pain.

 Without fancy math model, intuitively this price should close to the strike price of the big volume options.
 I created this tool to visualize the histogram of the volumes of the near-term options chain.
 The visualization is based on d3.js and c3.js.
 And the raw data came from Yahoo Finance.